e2eSolutionArchitect/hashicorp-packer/golden-images/azure/az-pkr-v02/readme.md

 **About this project:**
-This packer project is to build images for Ubuntu and Win11 in Azure cloud.
+This packer project is to build images for Ubuntu, RHEL and Win11 in Azure cloud.

 Packer installation and configuration [clic here](https://github.com/e2eSolutionArchitect/hashicorp-packer/blob/main/README.md)